 Barcelona has its share of cheeseball souvenir shops filled with Gaudí mosaic bulls.
-But it also has hushed boutiques, generations-old specialty shops, and one-stop-shop department stores overflowing with unique Barcelona foods and objects of curiosity and beauty that you won’t be able to find outside of Spain, and sometimes Barcelona.
-Allow me to share some of the best souvenirs from Barcelona, Spain – characteristic of the city and its people – that would make delightful keepsakes of your Barcelona trip, or a thoughtful gift for your mother-in-law.
+But it also has hushed boutiques, generations-old specialty shops, and one-stop-shop department stores overflowing with unique Barcelona foods and objects of curiosity and beauty that you won’t find outside of Spain, and sometimes Barcelona.
+Allow me to share some of the best souvenirs from Barcelona, Spain – characteristic of the city and its people – that would make delightful keepsakes of your Barcelona trip or a thoughtful gift for a friend.
 This is a dependable and handy Barcelona souvenirs guide – when you don’t know what to bring back from Barcelona!

 As a US expat, when I go back home, I always bear gifts that are distinctive to Spain – many of which you can even find in supermarkets.
 Scroll to the bottom to see my requested items from Spain.
 Some of them are SO SIMPLE, but can be surprising and delightful.